Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 int bind(int sockfd, const struct sockaddr *addr, socklen_t addrlen);
 ```

-The Bind syscall takes three arguments:
+The Bind syscall returns a file descriptor and takes three arguments:

 1. `sockfd`: Refers to a socket by it's file descriptor.
 2. `sockaddr`: Specifies the address to be assigned to the socket.
+Requires a `struct` to be created for the socket.
 3. `addrlen`: Specifies the size, in bytes, of the address structure pointed to by `addr`.

 In order to fill up the arguments, we need to know the file descriptor of the socket required for the `sockfd` argument.